ekafyi/eka-playlists-old/src/data/2018-07-16-naked-subtle-pathways.md

 tag: ["nightcap", "new find"]
 ---

-Lovely song and all, although all track titles in the album _Numb Years_ (2017) sound like they were randomly generated on a computer.
+Good song.
+Very very good album (_Numb Years_, 2017), in fact, although all track titles in there sound like they were randomly generated on a computer.
+One of my recent go-to albums to play at night.